CryptoLeagueUSA/BTCS/README.md

 out collectively by the network.
 Bitcoin Core is the name of open source software which enables the use of this currency.

-For more information read the original BTS whitepaper.
+For more information read the original BITCOIN whitepaper WHICH IS SAME AS BTS.

 License
 -------